What is taiyaki? It’s fun, delicious & fish-shaped: recipe & more

-Although it literally translates to baked sea bream, this dish does NOT contain fish; it is a sweet dessert with a fish shape.
+Although it literally translates to baked sea bream, this dish does NOT contain fish; it’s a sweet dessert with a fish shape.

 The best taiyaki has a thin, crispy exterior and a thick, full interior.
-When you bite it, you’re supposed to get some filling dripping out.
+When you bite into it, some filling is supposed to drip out.

 The taiyaki is made using regular pancake or waffle batter.
 You pour the batter on the fish-shaped mold for each side.

 Once the batter is on the mold, you add the filling before closing it.
-You allow the taiyaki to cook until it’s golden brown on each side, and there you have it!
+Allow the taiyaki to cook until it’s golden brown on each side, and there you have it!

 You’ll find taiyaki being sold at many street vendor stalls and shopping malls all over Japan.

 Did you know that taiyaki is actually the #1 sweet snack in Japan?
-It is so popular because it’s an old dish with a strong cultural significance.
+It’s so popular because it’s an old dish with a strong cultural significance.